-Managing point of sale (POS) and customer relationship management (CRM) are the two critical functions for cell phone retailers.
+The two critical functions for cell phone retailers are point of sale (POS) management and customer relationship management (CRM).
 While inventory is not typically extensive for cell phone stores, it does change frequently.
 Most cell phone contracts in the United States are for two years.
-During the contract period, cell phone retailers can sell accessories to the owners.
-As the contract nears its end, the retailer can contact the owner about new phone options.
-However, this strategy only works if the retailer knows the client, the phone, and the end date of the contract.
+During a contract period, cell phone retailers can sell related accessories to their buyers.
+As a contract nears its end, the retailer can contact the buyer about new phone options.
+However, this strategy only works if the retailer knows the client, their phone model and the end date of the contract.

-Accounts receivable, accounts payable, general ledger and payroll are all standard.
-In fact, some operations just use inventory, POS and CRM.
+Standard functions of cell phone POS software includes accounts receivable, accounts payable, general ledger and payroll.
+In fact, some operations just use inventory, POS and CRM software.
 They outsource payroll and use spreadsheets and paper records for the rest of the operations.
-Most cell phone stores use on-premises systems.
-Software-as-a-service solutions are available and cloud-bases sytems are a reasonable alternative for cell phone stores.

 In addition to core business functions, wireless and cellular retailers should consider the following functions to meet their unique requirements: